A Guide to Passing Through Passport Control, Customs and Biosecurity in New Zealand

 - New Zealand

-If you have any issues at the eGate, you will need to see an Immigration Officer.
+If you have any issues at the eGate, just see an Immigration Officer instead.

 - Have you visited New Zealand before?